 I think you realize after taking pictures for some time that the same stories and ideas keep emerging.
-For me, I started with a loose collection of visual and street level theories, around why different people live the way they do, and the decisions they make that shape who they become.
+For me, I started with a loose collection of visual ideas and street theories around why different people live the way they do? and the decisions they make that shape who they become.

-I was interested in those life-altering decisions that people make at certain points in their life; why they may choose one path or another? the effects of those decisions on there lives and what keeps them pushing through the bullshit of an increasingly unjust society?
-More importantly (for me), I wanted to explore were those paths lead and which decisions were the ‘right’ one’s?
-I wanted to capture these events somehow, as well as record the physical and emotional landscape that permeate The British, my work and the characters that appear in them.
+I wanted to explore were those paths lead and which decisions were the ‘right’ one’s?
+I wanted to capture these events, as well as record the physical landscape that permeate my work as well as the characters that appear in them.